 We provide ACE wraps in varied sizes to treat common injuries, like sprains.
 The main function of an ACE wrap is to reduce swelling and inflammation to promote adequate blood flow and healing.
 ACE wraps are also known as compression bandages and are often used to carry out treatment for compression in the Acronym R.I.C.E.
 This stands for Rest, Ice, Compression, and Elevation.

-Proper ways to use ACE bandages are:
+Proper ways to use ACE bandages to reduce swelling are:

 - It is recommended to only use elastic bandages in the first 24-48 hours after an injury